 The relationship between the FARDC and artisanal miners takes various forms.
 Forced labour occurs in some cases; in others, the miners, who would be working in these locations anyway, resign themselves to the fact that they will have to hand over a proportion of what they produce to the military.
 In some locations, the FARDC may seize a miner's entire production of minerals, but more typically, they will take a share, allowing the miner to keep the rest as a form of payment.
-The exploitation is organised along different models: in some mines, a system has been set up in which particular days of the week are allocated for working for the soldiers.
+The exploitation is organised along different models: in some mines, a system has been set up viii In several cases, the bodies of FARDC soldiers have been found among the victims of accidents when mineshafts have collapsed.

+in which particular days of the week are allocated for working for the soldiers.
 This is sometimes referred to as salongo (a term normally used to describe compulsory community work by the general public).
 An activist from South Kivu said: "In Shabunda, Mwenga and Kamituga, specific days are designated.
 For example, every Saturday, people go to work in a particular commander's plot.
 It is like salongo.
 It is well-known.
 The workers are not paid."40 Other days are dedicated to working for local authorities or traditional chiefs, as some of these civilian officials also take a cut of the mineral production.